Agnès Laroche

 Agnès Laroche (1 December 1965 – 11 February 2023) was a French author and novelist.

 Biography

 Born in Paris on 1 December 1965, Laroche wrote numerous fictional works to be broadcast on the radio and youth novels published in children's press.
 She wrote her first book at the age of 43.
 Prior to her career as an author, she worked in professional integration for 20 years.
 Since then, she wrote approximately 40 books.
 She primarily wrote out of her home in Angoulême.
 She was married and was the mother of three children.

 In 2015, Laroche was awarded the Prix des Incorruptibles for her youth novel, Rue des petits singes.
 That same year, she won the Prix Mon ami for Le fantôme de Sarah Fisher.

-Laroche died on 11 February 2023, at the age of 57.
+Laroche died after a long illness on 11 February 2023, at the age of 57.